An expandable kinetic Monte Carlo platform for modelling electron transport through chiral molecules: Results and Discussion

 Within the model, charge transport proceeds through stochastic forward and backward electron hops along the molecular backbone, with a slight bias introduced by the applied electric field.
 This bias favors motion along the field direction and depends on the total voltage drop across the molecule as well as on its length.
 Despite the simplicity of this mechanism, the resulting steady-state current displays a linear dependence on the applied bias and decreases with increasing molecular length, reproducing the expected macroscopic behavior associated with Ohmic transport.

+Note that our model can introduce saturation effects, depending on the triad Temperature-Voltage-Partition, with only the first two having a clear physical meaning.
+At low temperatures, high voltages and/or coarse spatial partitions, the simulated current-voltage response deviates from linearity and starts to saturate.
+In the present work we chose to work with partitions that keep us in a linear response regime, thus this saturation will for the most part not be particularly interesting to us, although we keep track of the effect.

-The magnitude of the current also scales with the number of parallel molecular strands contributing to transport, which plays the role of an effective cross-sectional area.
-At the microscopic level, the material resistivity is controlled by the characteristic time associated with individual hopping events, or equivalently by the effective charge diffusivity.
+The magnitude of the current also scales with $N$, the number of parallel molecular strands contributing to transport, which plays the role of an effective cross-sectional area.
+For each individual molecule, the material resistivity is controlled by the characteristic time associated with individual hopping events, or equivalently by the effective charge diffusivity.
 When this hopping time is modeled as a thermally activated process, the resulting conductivity exhibits an exponential dependence on temperature, as commonly observed in semiconducting systems.
 In this formulation, the attempt time reflects the choice of the elementary spatial discretization used to represent the molecular structure.

 Taken together, these observations demonstrate that standard resistive transport behavior emerges naturally from the stochastic electron dynamics implemented in the model, even in the absence of explicitly imposed circuit-level relations.